-In November 2018, our Board of Directors authorized changes to our existing securities repurchase program, which it first authorized in 2013.
+In November 2018, our Board of Directors authorized changes to our existing securities repurchase program.
 The authorization increased the amount under the repurchase program to \$100 million, available for repurchases of any combination of our common stock and our 2021 Convertible Notes.
 The repurchase program has no specific term.
-Repurchases are expected to be funded from operating cash flows and available cash on hand.
+Repurchases are expected to be funded from operating cash flows, available cash on hand, and borrowings under our ABL Facility (as defined in Note 7).
 As part of the share repurchase program, our management has been authorized to establish trading plans under Rule 10b5-1 of the Securities Exchange Act of 1934.

-In January 2019, we repurchased an aggregate of 655,666 shares of our common stock under our Board authorized repurchase program for a total cost of \$5.0 million.
-There were no shares repurchased under the program during the first quarter of 2018.
-As of March 31, 2019, we had \$95.0 million of authorization remaining under the program.
+During the first nine months of 2019, we repurchased an aggregate of 2,537,833 shares of our common stock under our Board authorized repurchase program for a total cost of \$19.0 million.
+There were no shares repurchased under the program during the first nine months of 2018.
+As of September 30, 2019, we had \$81.0 million remaining under the program.